patrickRauer/python_exercises/python/decorators.md

 ### Exercises
 * Write a decorator which stores the current time before the start and after the function is finished.
 * Make sure, that (meta) information of the function are right (see test case)
+* Sometimes it is not possible to use the @ annotation.
+How can a decorator be used without the @?

 ```python
 @timing_decorator